DTStack/dt-sql-parser/README.md

 ### Listener

-access the specified node in the AST by Listener pattern
+Access the specified node in the AST by the Listener

 ```javascript
 import { GenericSQL, SqlParserListener } from 'dt-sql-parser';